angular/microsites/README.md

 > npm run clean-start
 ```

-If you'd like to know more about the build, read the section "How to build".
-Otherwise skip to Hosting.
+If you'd like to know more about the build, read the section "How to serve locally".
+Otherwise skip to Building and Hosting.

-## How to build
+## How to serve locally
 To begin develop our sites, we must first clone the `angular/microsites` repository locally.
 ```
 > git clone git@github.com:angular/microsites.git